- Home

 Check early repayment penalties

-Some equity release plans come with eye-watering early repayment charges (ERCs) which can be as much as 25% of the loan’s value which must be paid if you move to another plan.
-Find out more about some of the charges you could face in our article Equity release – what are the risks?
+Some equity release plans come with eye-watering early repayment charges (ERCs).
+This can be as much as 25% of the loan’s value, which must be paid if you move to another plan.
+This could potentially wipe out any financial benefits from moving to a lower rate deal, so it’s crucial you find out exactly how much you’d have to pay to leave your current deal.
+Learn more about some of the charges you could face in our article Equity release – what are the risks?

 The ERC should be explained to you when you take out your plan, but the size of the charge may still come as a shock if you want to move to a different product with a lower rate.
 Before moving deals, check how much you may have to pay, if anything, and if there are any exemptions when an ERC isn’t payable.
 For example, some equity release products enable you to repay the debt early without being hit by an ERC if, for example, one partner in a couple passes away, or you are downsizing.